The challenges facing HE Video marketing in 2021

 In terms of content, there has been a growth of student-generated information in decision making.
 University is more than just a degree, it’s an experience.
 Peers are increasingly seen as more trusted than traditional top-down marketing.
 Your students are active on social and if you give them the tools they can not only reach areas you can’t, but offer a more authentic voice.
 Most universities now have ‘influencer networks’ within their campus’.
 If you don’t you need to be building this today.
 The key is to give them the support they need, as well as checks and balances to ensure the content created is of a high quality.

 Although there may be some difficult times ahead in the coming months, with a solid network of student influencers, better planning of your media to ensure it provides value, and a structured way to measure and iterate, you could be building a solid system to drive more engagement and numbers.

 Want to create more effective and engaging video for your institution?

 At h10 agency, we specialise in creating video content for higher education marketing.
 This ranges from higher end promo videos, through to user-gen and social.

-If you’d like to chat about producing alumni testimonials, or any other videos for your institution, we’d be happy to have a call to chat.
-Drop us a message via our contact page.
+If you’d like to chat about producing videos for your institution, we’d be happy to have a call to chat.
+Drop us a message below.